-The role of the Institute of Applied Learning is sustainable professional development to create field-based programs, generate collaborative university / school district grant funding and create on-campus opportunities for at-risk children, including summer camps in literacy and STEM initiatives.
+The role of the Community Outreach Programs is sustainable professional development to create field-based programs, generate collaborative university / school district grant funding and create on-campus opportunities for at-risk children, including summer camps in literacy and STEM initiatives.

 The institute has developed a model of professional development, designing graduate-level courses to meet the specific needs of school districts.
 This model has led to gains in student achievement for participating teachers in the Niagara Falls City School District.
 Niagara University and the Niagara Falls City School District have represented New York state in Washington, D.C., at the American Association for Colleges of Teacher Education “Day on the Hill” to showcase successful initiatives that have produced gains in student achievement, change in teacher practices, a model of professional development and the creation of higher-level math and science courses at the high school level.

 Niagara University’s nationally-recognized Learn and Serve Niagara program supports the university’s mission by promoting and advocating social change and instilling in students and other members of the campus community the value of service to others, especially the poor and marginalized in our society.
 Through a variety of activities, Learn and Serve Niagara provides necessary assistance to the poor, infirmed, aged and youth of the local community.
 Last year, almost 900 Niagara University students were involved in Learn and Serve Niagara activities that focused on the need to improve learning through tutoring and mentoring services.
 A total of 27,545 hours of tutoring/mentoring were provided by NU students to school-aged children in 130 school, after-school and private placement sites throughout the region.